GregWaters/Golem/docs/specification.md

 Things like code compression in Javascript or Python bytecode compilation and subsequent interpretation aren't things you have to worry about.
 This means that we can fully analyze the code from all angles to see the best way to generate code for the processor.
 Of course, this has its limits.
-For instance, we don't want to inline every function call as that would massively bloat the resulting machine code (see C++ methods), nor would we want to statically link everything for the sake of performance (see Golang).
+For instance, we don't want to inline every function call as that would massively bloat the resulting machine code (see C++ methods), nor would we want to statically link everything for the sake of compatibility/performance (see Golang).

 # Comments
 All comments are denoted with the `#` symbol, and last for the rest of the line.